JonasBernard/FakeStandby/README.md

 This app displays an overlay over the foreground app using Android's accessibility services.
 All it renders on the overlay is a black canvas, effectively turning your pixels off.
 The apps you're using won't notice this, because technically your phone is turned on.

-## Disclaimer

-Some smartphones have LCD displays with background lighting that only turns off when you actually press the power button to lock your phone.
-The concept of this app works better with OLED or AMOLED displays, where "turning pixels black" is identical to "turning pixels off".
-You should not except huge power saving effects on any device, especially on devices with LCD displays.

 ## Contribute